What Is Biogas?

 To begin with, Biogas is the gas that is produced when organic matter breaks down in an anaerobic environment – ie. An atmosphere that is without oxygen.
 Biogas is composed mostly of carbon dioxide and methane and can be used in the same way as natural gas.

 Examples of organic matter that can be broken down include livestock manure, plant waste, and food scraps, which provide a beneficial alternative to the use of waste to dump waste into landfills or other garbage collection areas.

-These organic materials may offer a new approach to waste use, as opposed to dumping them in landfills or other areas for garbage-collecting.
+These organic materials may offer a new approach to waste use, as opposed to dumping them in landfills or other areas for garbage collecting.
 Now that you are familiar with Biogas and know what Biogas is let us come to the main topic of these articles, which is Biogas generators.

-In the followings sections, we are going to discuss biogas digesters, the four-step process of breaking down the waste, its applications, & its benefits.
+In the following sections, we are going to discuss biogas digesters, the four-step process of breaking down the waste, its applications, & its benefits.
 So, read on to get more familiars with this spectacular phenomenon.

 Biogas digesters are structures consisting of large tanks to store organic waste materials.
-When we say organic wastes matters, we mean anything that can decompose.
+When we say organic waste matters, we mean anything that can decompose.
 In addition to these perishables, wood can be good fuel for a biogas digester.